eam-00/Linux-Notes/Docker/docker-index.md

 Untars files that are locally on the build directory.

 **HEALTHCHECK**
+This directive tells Docker how to determine if the state of the container is normal.

 ## Build
 On the directory where the Dockerfile is located: